Haskell's Marathon - Day Eleven - Part 1

 Fifth Day

 The fifth day we studied what are static types in Haskell and the valid types which are Int, Integer, Float, Double, Bool, Char and Tuples.
-We also took a look in how get the type of expressions, values and functions using the :t:

-:t a
+:t ‘a’

-a :: Char
+‘a’ :: Char

 :t True